jeffqchen/Genesis-2X-Controller-to-USB-Adapter/README.md

 Trim all the extra stubs from the PCB.

-Remove the screws on the DB9 port.
+Remove the screws and the face plate on the DB9 port.
 Keep the two metal leads behind the port so you could later solder them down to hold the port better.
 <img src="./Pics/10.jpg" width="400px" />

 Solder in the DB9 ports first.
 Then the Pro Micro on the other side with the pin headers.
 Trim the protruding pin header pins on the other side of the PCB.
+Otherwise you won't be able to fit the assembly into the shell.

 <img src="./Pics/09.jpg" width="400px" />